-- M. 1.1.1 Unless otherwise specified in this Plan, major deviations from the provisions of the text and Schedules A, B1, B2, C and D of this Plan shall require an amendment to this Plan.
-The Appendices are for information and do not form part of the Plan. - M.1.1.2 In order to provide for flexibility in the interpretation of the numerical figures and quantities in the text, it is intended that such figures and quantities be considered to be approximate.
+- M.1.1.1 Unless otherwise specified in this Plan, major deviations from the provisions of the text and Schedules A, B1, B2, C and D of this Plan shall require an amendment to this Plan. - M.1.1.2 In order to provide for flexibility in the interpretation of the numerical figures and quantities in the text, it is intended that such figures and quantities be considered to be approximate.
 However, where a maximum number of lots is specified, these are not flexible and are not subject to interpretation. - M.1.1.3 The examples of permitted uses are included in this Plan to illustrate the range of activities permitted in each designation.
 Specific uses shall be defined in the implementing Zoning By-law but shall not alter the intent of this Plan. - M.1.1.4 In the case of a perceived discrepancy between policies, the more restrictive policy shall apply.